crystalshamo/SpendWise/README.md

-# SpendWise – Personal Finance Tracker App
+# 💰 SpendWise – Personal Finance Tracker App

 SpendWise is an Android mobile application that helps users set savings goals, manage budgets, track expenses, and visualize their financial progress.
+It was developed with a focus on clean UI, Firebase integration, and thorough software testing practices.

 ---

-## Demo Video
+## 🎥 Demo Video

 [Click here to watch the demo video](DEMO LINK)

 ---

-## Features
+## 📱 Features

-- Secure user authentication with Firebase
+- 🔐 Secure user authentication with Firebase
-- Add and track savings goals with target amounts and deadlines
+- 🎯 Add and track savings goals with target amounts and deadlines
-- Log income and expenses across categories
+- 🧾 Log income and expenses across categories
-- Visualize spending with dynamic pie charts
+- 📊 Visualize spending with dynamic pie charts
-- Calendar-style view of transaction history
+- 📅 Calendar-style view of transaction history
-- Edit profile information including email and password
+- ✏️ Edit profile information including email and password
-- Real-time updates using Firebase Firestore
+- 🔁 Real-time updates using Firebase Firestore

 ---

-## Technologies Used
+## 🛠️ Technologies Used

 - **Frontend:** Java (Android SDK)
 - **Backend:** Firebase Firestore & Firebase Authentication